 Once you walk back to the Visitor’s Centre, you can read various boards about the society’s work around the world, or relax at one of the cafes onsite.
 It’s a pleasant, leafy place to hang out once you’ve finished seeing the Matrimandir.

 The only way to get inside the Matrimandir is with a guided tour which also includes a meditation session.
 It’s a bit tricky to register for this, so here are my tips:

 Register in person one day before: Sadly, there is no way to do this online.
 The best way is to register during your initial visit to Auroville from Pondicherry, then return the following day for your session.
 For this reason, you could consider staying over in Auroville town, something I’ll talk about later.

-Check the registrations hours: The booking office is only open 10am-11am and 2pm-3pm.
+Check the registration hours: The booking office is only open 10am-11am and 2pm-3pm.
 You will need to go to the office between these hours to get your pass for the following day.
 Remember it’s closed on Tuesdays – I had to register on Monday for a pass for the Wednesday.

 What to bring: Your passport.
 When I arrived at the booking office, I saw a sign suggesting you needed it to register which would have been so annoying as I didn’t have it on me.
 Luckily, you can register without one as long as you know your passport number but you have to bring it on the day of your session.
 I actually can’t remember if anyone checked, but do it to be safe.